šŸ² Readers Are Loving These

 28

-They offer to help clean up without being asked.
+They volunteer to help clean up.

 29

-They save room for dessert.
+They save room for dessert on purpose.

 30